alherdom/Adalogix/README.md

 # Adalogix
-Repository dedicated to create an application that simulates a logistic application
+Repository dedicated to create an application that simulates logistics management, inventory, route, chat.